 Glass: Old Fashioned

-Words: The pungent aroma from golden gardenia sharply clears the nose and pave ways for a soft sweet smell of orange and sugar.
+Words: The pungent aroma of golden gardenia sharply clears the nose and pave ways for a soft sweet smell of orange and sugar.
 It continues to blend and become a support to the flavor of bourbon that backs with toffee caramel finish well and made it easy to sip on.

 Ramos Gin Fizz